 Evolution Mallorca International Film Festival (EMIFF) is thrilled to announce that 2021 brings the 2nd annual 48hr international film competition ‘EMIFF48HR’ taking place on October 15 -17th 2021.
 The famous format gives participants 48 hours to shoot, edit and submit a film adhering to the 2021 announced theme and rules.

-‘’We wanted to create a platform to bring filmmakers

-alike) together, on a wild,
+‘’We wanted to create a platform to bring filmmakers worldwide (novices & experts alike) together on a wild,

 adrenalin filled, creative 48hr journey

 & really challenge their filmmaking skills’’

 (Jessie Folley - Founder EMIFF48HR)

 Exciting Prizes for the winning films are on offer and the top 10 selected films will be screened at EMIFF itself during the week of 27th October - 2nd November 2021 where filmmakers will be invited to attend and network with top industry professionals

-At 1900 GMT+1 on the 15th October 2021 we will announce the EMIFF48HR 2021 ‘Theme’, Prop/Object & Dialogue.
+At 1900 GMT+1 on the 15th October 2021 we will announce the EMIFF48HR 2021 ‘Theme’, Prop/Object & Line of Dialogue.

 Competition entrants will then have 48 hours to write, shoot, edit and upload their film to EMIFF48HR via an appropriate downloadable link to: email@example.com

-(Deadline 1900 GMT +1 Sunday 17TH October 2021)
+(Deadline 1900 GMT +1 Sunday 17th October 2021)

-Filmmakers must take into account internet upload an compressing times when submitting their film as late films will be disqualified)
+Filmmakers must take into account internet upload and compressing times when submitting their film as late films will be disqualified)

-The length of the film must be max 7mins long including credits.
+The length of the film must be max 7 mins long including credits.

 All films must be submitted in the following format: